ome/omero-guide-python/docs/server_script.rst

 =================================

-In this section, we show to convert a Python script into a script that can be run server-side.
+In this section, we show how to convert a Python script into a script that can be run server-side.
 We recommend that you read `OMERO.scripts guide <https://docs.openmicroscopy.org/omero/latest/developers/scripts/user-guide.html>`_.